Course 5

 At the end of course 5, students should be able to:

-• recognise different forms of leadership and their relevance for language educators.
+• recognise different forms of leadership and their relevance for language educators (primarily in Option 2).

-• recognise different forms and aspects of innovative practice and encourage innovative practice in your community in a sustainable manner.
+• recognise different forms and aspects of innovative practice and encourage innovative practice in your community in a sustainable manner (primarily in Option 2).

 • engage in genuine stakeholder engagement.